 Once each month, we have a family service.
 This service includes child-friendly, but adult appropriate music, led by our cantor as well as our youth choir, Kol Simcha (Voice of Joy).
 In lieu of a sermon, one of the clergy tells a fun, message-filled story in an informal manner.
 Prayers on these evenings are read from a special family service in our prayerbook.

-Likewise, we also offer one Friday night a month called Community Kehillat Shabbat – Communal Sabbath.
-This service begins at 6 p.m. and is jammed packed with inspiration and spirit.
+Likewise, we also offer one Friday night a month called Community Shabbat – Communal Sabbath.
+This service begins at 6 pm and is jammed packed with inspiration and spirit.
 The service is filled with joyous, participatory music, a mini, informal learning session, and wonderful cross section of our entire community – all in under an hour.
-By 7 p.m., the community gathers for our Kehillat Shabbat Dinner which brings together all the best elements of a family Shabbat dinner: great food, a full open bar, wonderful friends and family.
-You can RSVP for our next dinner by calling our office at (914) 235-1800.
+The community gathers for our Shabbat Dinner following the service, which brings together all the best elements of a family Shabbat dinner: great food, a full open bar, wonderful friends and family.
+You can join us for our next dinner by calling our office at (914) 235-1800.